Gabriella439/slides/liquidhaskell/slides.md

     return (UDP {..})
 ```

-We're wastefully checking the length of the `ByteString` four times!
+We're wastefully checking the length of the `ByteString` eight times!

 # GHC Core